 Feline Friends reversed the role of these repellers, and encircled a garden boundary with the repellers facing inwards, hence endeavouring to dissuade two rather free-spirited cats from leaving the garden.

 The repellers can usually be battery operated or connected to a power source.
 In our test case, we used batteries.
 The results were not very promising when applied to a containment use:

-The use of these particular fences can be controversial, primarily due to the fact that the collars worn (known as E-Collars) are similar to those used by people to correct bad or unsuitable behaviour in their dogs.
+The use of these particular fences can be controversial, primarily due to the fact that the collars worn (known as E-Collars) are similar (but entirely different) to those used by people to correct bad or unsuitable behaviour in their dogs.

 Feline Friends believes that this controversy is largely based upon a widespread lack of knowledge of how containment fences work, and how our pets are quickly trained to benefit from the safety which they afford.
 We are therefore dedicating a separate page to our investigation into these systems.

 "There is no more intrepid explorer than a kitten"